 What personal information do we collect from the people that visit our blog or website?

 When registering on our site, as appropriate, you may be asked to enter your name, email address, or other details to help you with your experience.
 When ordering a product, if applicable, you may be asked to enter your name, email address, contact address, shipping address as we may send you some presents from time to time, and payment information.
 We use third parties like PayPal or Stripe to process your payments, therefore, when you pay for your order, you provide your credit card number directly to these third parties and their privacy policies apply on your transaction.
+We may also use your first name, approximate location,

-Certain data about the devices you use to connect to our website, is automatically logged in our systems, including:
+Certain data about the devices you use to connect to our website is automatically logged in our systems, including:

 - Location information.
 This is the geographic area where you use your computer and mobile devices (as indicated by an Internet Protocol [IP] address or similar identifier) when interacting with our website.